maxh/maxheinritz.com/_posts/2025-05-11-impact-arenas.md

 >The first thing you need to do is free yourself of this romantic notion that meals are a social event.
 They are not.
 They are a bodily function.
 There is no time in the day for six sit down meals…. \[you must also\] free yourself of this notion that food must taste good.
 Food is fuel, not some amusement park ride.

 These two influential figures make diametrically opposed claims.
-As if to continue the (imagined) exchange, Bourdain later used the same metaphor in the opposite way!
+As if to continue the (imagined) exchange, Bourdain used the same metaphor in the opposite way!

 >Your body is not a temple, it's an amusement park.
 Enjoy the ride.